 - Graduate Orientation (position filled)

 - Graduate Student Life Grants (position filled)

-- Institute Community and Equity Office (one position open for 2015-16)
+- Institute Community and Equity Office (position filled)

 - iREFS (Institute-wide Resources for Easing Friction and Stress) (position filled)